wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

     ![Latencies by category](../assets/img/insights/latency-by-category.png){.cInlineImage-full}

-    You can use these charts to drill down to the component level where the slowness occurs.
+    You can use these charts to further drill down and analyze whether the latency occurs in the backend, request mediation, or response mediation.
 Also, because you can see both the median and 95th percentile, you can easily identify whether the slowness is occurring in each request or whether it is intermittent.

 ### Cache

 This page shows statistics that indicate the efficiency with which response caching is carried out for the requests sent to your APIs.

+!!! info
+    Cache hits occur only if you have [enabled response caching](https://apim.docs.wso2.com/en/latest/deploy-and-publish/deploy-on-gateway/api-gateway/response-caching/)

 ![Cache statistics](../assets/img/insights/cache-page-full.png){.cInlineImage-full}